-- 1003 Introduction to Accounting Surveys the basic concepts of accounting, petty cash, accounts payable, accounts receivable, payroll, bank reconciliation, and preparation of financial statements.
-Designed for entry level students or preparation for ACC 2003.
-(D) - Accounting for Funeral Science Surveys the basic concepts of accounting as it relates to sole proprietorships and partnerships within the funeral service industry.
+- Accounting for Funeral Science Surveys the basic concepts of accounting as it relates to sole proprietorships and partnerships within the funeral service industry.
 Examines the recording of financial data during the accounting cycle including: sales and accounts receivable, purchases and accounts payable, cash and banking procedures, payroll and taxes, preparation and analysis of financial statements.
-Meets the requirements of the AAS in Funeral Science degree as stipulated by the American Board of Funeral Service Education.
+Meets the requirements of the A.A.S. in Funeral Science degree as stipulated by the American Board of Funeral Service Education.
 (D) - Principles of Accounting I Studies accounting for merchandising and service-oriented business organizations.
 Primary emphasis is on accounting principles applicable to measuring assets, liabilities, equity, and income.
-(F, S) ACTS: ACCT 2003 - Principles of Accounting II Covers special measurement problems for partnerships and corporations.
+(F, S) ACTS: ACCT 2003 - 2013 Principles of Accounting II Covers special measurement problems for partnerships and corporations.
 The course also covers rudimentary accounting and reporting for manufacturing companies.
 A part of the course is devoted to special reports and managerial uses of accounting data for the decision-making function.
 Pre-requisite: ACC 2003 with a grade of "C" or better.
 (F, S) ACTS: ACCT 2013 - Basic Taxation Introduces the concepts of federal income taxation and tax preparation, including the definition of income, the computation of tax liabilities, exclusions from income, basis, deductions available for individuals in computing taxable income, and the assignment of income.
 (F)